MAX400296/Adversarial-AutoEncoder-Based-Large-Scale-Dynamic-Multi-Objective-Evolutionary-Algorithm-Matlab-code/README_EN (1).md

 > Paper: Adversarial AutoEncoder-Based Large-Scale Dynamic Multi-Objective Evolutionary Algorithm (Li, Yen, He).
 > DOI: 10.1109/TEVC.2024.3412049.
 Key ideas include auxiliary-information extraction via **cosine-angle trends** + **Markov chain predictor**, an **AAE** trained with a **transfer loss**, and a generator that yields high-quality initial populations for new environments【8†Adversarial AutoEncoder-Based Large-Scale Dynamic Multi-Objective Evolutionary Algorithm†L246-L318】【8†Adversarial AutoEncoder-Based Large-Scale Dynamic Multi-Objective Evolutionary Algorithm†L319-L390】.

 > ⚠️ **Disclaimer**: This is a personal, unofficial reproduction for research/education.
 Not affiliated with the original authors.
 Any inconsistencies or bugs are my own.
+If the original author finds that the code does not match the actual implementation, please contact me.

 ---